chiomavera/chiomavera/README.md

 My experience with volunteering and collaborating with my peers on software development projects has built my strengths in effective communication and team work.

-Also having had the opportunity to work as a contract worker for a frontend developer role has built my strength in frontend developer.
+Also having had the opportunity to work as a contract worker for a frontend developer role has built my strength in frontend development.

-My 3 years experience teaching myself frontend with the help of online resources has taught me resilience, discipline and dedication.
+My 3 years experience teaching myself frontend development with the help of online resources has taught me resilience, discipline and dedication.

-In summary, Vera is not one to back off in face of challenges and whatever she put her mind to, she strive hard to succeed.
+In summary, Vera is not one to back eoff in face of challenges and whatever she put her mind to, she strive hard to succeed.

 ## Lets Connect:
 <a href="https://twitter.com/nkanmuo_vera" target="_blank"><img src="https://github.com/chiomavera/images/blob/main/icons8-twitter.svg" alt="My Tiwitter account"/></a>